Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 # Customer Deployment

 The MTE API Relay Container is typically used to encode HTTP Requests from a server-side application, proxy the request to another MTE API Relay Container who decodes the request, and proxies the request to the intended API.
 In AWS, the MTE API Relay Container can be orchestrated as a single or multi-container in an ECS (Elastic Container Service) Task.
-Orchestration and setup of the container service could take up to 1-2 days.
+Orchestration and setup of the container service could take a few hours.
 While it is possible to deploy this workload in an EKS (Elastic Kubernetes Service) Cluster, this document will focus on a typical deployment in AWS ECS.

 ### Typical Customer Deployment